(as of June 27, 2018)

 Ricoh owns or licenses a number of intellectual property rights in the field of office equipment automation and, when Ricoh believes it is necessary or desirable, obtains additional licenses for the use of other parties' intellectual property rights.
 If Ricoh fails to protect, maintain or obtain such rights, its performance and ability to compete may be adversely affected.
 Ricoh has a program in place under which company employees are compensated for any valuable intellectual property rights arising out of any inventions developed by them during the course of their employment with Ricoh.
 While unlikely, management believes that there could arise instances in the future where Ricoh may become the subject of legal actions or proceedings where claims alleging inadequate compensation are asserted by company employees.

 In addition, these financing arrangements that Ricoh enters into with its customers result in long-term receivables bearing a fixed rate of interest.
-However, Ricoh finances these financing arrangements primarily with short-term borrowings subject to a variable interest rate.
-Although Ricoh engages in hedging activities, Ricoh is not able to fully hedge this interest rate mismatch.
+Although Ricoh finances these financing arrangements with short-term borrowings subject to variable interest rates along with borrowings subject to fixed interest rates whose terms are matched with the term of the financing arrangements for the purpose of hedging the interest rate risk, Ricoh is not able to fully hedge this interest rate mismatch.

 If Ricoh is unable to successfully manage these risks associated with its equipment financing business, Ricoh's financial results and condition may be adversely affected.

 Ricoh may be held responsible for any defects that occur with respect to its products and services.
 Depending on the defect, Ricoh may be liable for significant damages which may adversely affect its financial results and condition.
 Furthermore, as Ricoh increasingly provides products and services utilizing sophisticated and complex technologies, such defects may occur more frequently.
 Such potential increase in defects, which could result in an increase in Ricoh's liability, may adversely affect its financial results and condition.